VNNikolaidis/TTNANS-VPR/README.md

 # TTNANS-VPR
 Pattern Recognition and Data Analysis Software that was created around 1995 and later.

-VPR has an MS-Windows shell, while TTNANS was the text-only (console) version (with versions for MSDOS and Amiga Workbench) Later, some ideas evolved and parts were incorporated Noesis Pattern Recognition Software.
+VPR has an MS-Windows shell, while TTNANS was the text-only (console) version (with versions for MSDOS and Amiga Workbench).

+Later, some ideas evolved and parts were incorporated to Noesis Pattern Recognition Software.

 If you use this software for scientific purposes please site: